a-nogikh/syzkaller/docs/syscall_descriptions_syntax.md

 some_call(&AUTO={0x1, @int=0x1})
 ```

-If no condition matches, syzkaller would pick the last filed that **must always
+If no condition matches, syzkaller would pick the last field that **must always
 have no condition**.

 ```